mindwind/my-draft/note/english_phrases.md

 - stand in (for sb.)  代替
   Since he loves her, he has to stand in for the baby's real father.

+- stand off  冷战；疏离
+  They've been arguing for hours, and there's no sign the stand off will end.

 ## Shoot
 - shoot the bull  吹牛
   Don't pay much attention to what he says, he likes to shoot the bull.